ChristopherTsaiProjects/valorant-instalock/README.md

 ## Usage
 Run the executable and press the hotkey (default: `F1`) to lock in agent.
 You can choose the agent via the system tray icon.

+If you get a popup saying that Windows Defender protected your PC, just click `More info` and `Run Anyway`.

 ## Config
 The default settings can be adjusted in `config.ini`.
 Save the file and reload the application to apply changes.